How To Pronounce Kratom?

 Number 1: KRAY-tum

-• For those who read Kratom, the spellings are easy to pronounce, especially if they haven’t heard it spoken before.
+Other than that, for the ones reading Kratom, the spellings ultimately feel natural to sound out the word, primarily if they have never heard it aloud before.
 But don’t settle just here because it is no way the only way that this word is read.

 Number 2: KRAT-um

-• Kratom can be pronounced as KRAT-um, which sounds like the word atom when said while reading.
+The second way that Kratom may be pronounced is as KRAT-um, and if you say it while reading may sound like saying the word atom.
 The difference with this pronunciation is that you say it with a short a sound, similar to an “a” in bat.
-While pronouncing A as “ah” is more correct in standard English, many American dialects are not familiar with this pronunciation.
+Though reading A sounds as “ah” is considered more accurate in standard English, this way of saying a is less familiar with many American dialects.

 Number 3: KEH-tum